yapic/yapic/docs/tutorial.md

-# YAPiC Installation and Preparation of Training Data
+# Installation and Preparation of Training Data

 1. Install YAPiC as explained [here](index.html)